 Later this week we plan to release the first stage, which is the new package list view and extension of the update management policy type to be able assign software.
 We will have the first fixed term support package for Windows 10+ 64 bit computers available.

-By late February/early March we expect to have the first Windows server fixed term support package, and then follow on in April with the first LTS packages for Windows computers and servers.
+By late February/early March we expect to have the first Windows Server fixed term support package for Windows Server 2016+, and then follow on in mid April with the first LTS packages for Windows computers and servers.

 The reporting improvements and Mac and Linux support will be added incrementally later in the year once ready, likely in the 3rd quarter of the year.